-For The New York Times, can bike polo go legit?
+For The New York Times, a very stable genius and the bananas world of competitive chess.
+The earth was created to ‘Slayer,’ and the wild world of creative dog grooming.
+Can bike polo go legit?
 An elite, unsanctioned road race for superwomen, and the magazine cover that broke the internet before that was a thing.
-I stayed up for 24 hours with the photographer Wayne Lawrence and nearly lost my mind.
+I also stayed up for 24 hours straight with the photographer Wayne Lawrence and nearly lost my mind.

 Elsewhere, Comics for Choice and documenting abortion through comics, and India's holiest river achieves personhood - will that be enough to clean it up?
 In New York, fighting city hall for the right to counsel, a short audio piece with an opera singer in a choir robe, and Bernard Faerman in love.
 A quick blurb on how I ended up in grad school, finding running in my twenties, a Latino Superhero who fights ICE for justice, interpreting at the polling locations on election day.
 Citi Bike expanding into the five boroughs, and how technology is making chess (and chess players) better.
 The consequences of the closure of the Indian Point Power Plants, and Native American Fashion debuting next to NYFW.
 How cuts to EPA funding will affect Lavender Lake, aka the Gowanus Canal, a childhood trip to the Middle of Nowhere.
 Children receive citizenship papers at the Bronx Zoo, and New York's only wild animal hospital cares for a lot of pigeons, while upstate volunteers help salamanders cross the road.